AriFordsham/GHCWiki/building/architecture/idiom/macros.md

 (this invocation would be in `libraries/base/ghc.mk`).

-Note that `eval` works like this: its argument is expended as normal, and then the result is interpreted by **make** as makefile code.
+Note that `eval` works like this: its argument is expanded as normal, and then the result is interpreted by **make** as makefile code.
 This means the body of the `define` gets expanded *twice*.
 Typically this means we need to use `$$` instead of `$` everywhere in the body of